Hundreds of thousands of people working from home could be missing out on a tax rebate worth over £300 a year.

 What type of expenses can you claim?
 Business phone calls and the extra cost of heating and lighting your work area at home are just some examples.

-This is the case even if you haven’t even kept any records of these expenses and can’t prove you incurred them – but only up to a maximum of £4 a week, or £18 a month, for the current tax year.
+This is the case even if you haven’t even kept any records of these expenses and can’t prove you incurred them – but only up to a maximum of £6 a week for the current tax year.

-So what’s the catch?
-Unfortunately (and unfairly, in my opinion) employees can only claim for business expenses if they have to work from home, rather than working from home voluntarily or by choice.
+So, what’s the catch?
+As mentioned earlier, employees can only claim for business expenses if they have to work from home, rather than working from home voluntarily.

 Self-employed home workers

-If you’re self-employed, did you know that you can get tax relief on a portion of all your fixed household costs, such as Council Tax, mortgage interest, home insurance, general repairs, home maintenance and even your cleaner, as well as variable costs like water rates, phone line rental, broadband, heating and electricity?
+If you’re self-employed, did you know that you can get tax relief on a portion of all your fixed household costs?

 The key thing you need to figure out is what proportion of the rooms or floorspace (whichever is more reasonable) you typically use for your business and how much time you spend working in that area.